Interpreting Your Degree Plan

 Can The EDP Be Used To Evaluate My Work For A Second Bachelor's Or Master's Degree?

 If you are petitioning for a second Bachelor's or second Master's degree at Amberton University, the EDP system cannot be used to evaluate your degree requirements.
-Please contact the Academic Dean for a personal evaluation of your degree requirements.
+Please contact the Vice President for Academic Services for a personal evaluation of your degree requirements.

 Where Can I Get Further Assistance In Understanding My Edp?